Rights and Responsibilities of Students

 Composition and Charge

-The Honor Committee considers instances of academic infractions and other serious violations by Yale SOM students against the SOM and University communities and their guests.
+The Honor Committee considers instances of academic infractions and other serious violations by Yale SOM students against the SOM and university communities and their guests.
 The committee is responsible for collecting facts pertaining to such infractions and violations, making judgments about them, and determining punishment where appropriate.
 In addition, the committee reviews and proposes revisions in SOM discipline policy and procedures where needed and communicates its policies and actions to the community at large.

 Suspected cases of cheating or other violations of honor code standards should be reported to the chair of the SOM Honor Committee or the administrative director of the relevant degree program, i.e., for cases involving students in the M.B.A., M.A.M., and M.M.S. programs, the dean of students; or for cases involving students in the M.B.A. for Executives program, the assistant dean for the M.B.A. for Executives program.
 A list of the members of the Honor Committee is available on the SOM internal website.